newsuk/times-components/packages/ad/README.md

 key details (targeting parameters) such as ad unit name, ad size, and custom targeting, builds the request, and displays the ad on web pages.

+When an ad is still loading it should show a placeholder image.

 ## DFP setup

 DFP is used by the commercial team to set up the campaigns.
 They use this to